Last Chance Dept.

 It contained silver-handled brushes, boot hooks, a straight razor, several silver-stoppered glass bottles.

 One bottle was different.
-Encased in yew wood, with a handwritten date: 1903.
+Encased in wood, with a handwritten date: 1903.

 Inside the bottle, there was still the faint aroma of a gentleman’s cologne.
 Custom-made for a rich traveler a century ago.

-The analysis I commissioned said “old woody fougère.”
+The report said: an “old woody fougère.”
 Clean citrus notes, bergamot, “green notes.”
 The middle notes: clary sage, cardamom.
-The dry-down: leather notes, smoky labdanum... elemi, tabac, frankincense.
+The dry-down: leather notes, smoky labdanum… elemi, tabac, frankincense.